richardszhu/ynab-cli/README.md

 - Finds all transactions that are marked as churn transactions, and finds their sum.
 A transaction is marked by adding `#churn` to its memo.

 `spend`
-- Finds the total spend for an account (to see progress towards a MSR)
+- Finds the total spend for an account (to see progress towards a MSR).

+`window <num_months>`
+- Finds the number of new credit cards opened in a time window.
+Based on 'Starting Balance' payee, and on accounts in YNAB (be wary of AU cards).

+# Requirements
+Python 3.7+
+requests
+dateutil